Byzantine conquest of Bulgaria

 As the Byzantine-Bulgarian relations deteriorated by the end of the 960s, the Eastern Roman Empire paid the Kievan prince Sviatoslav to attack Bulgaria.
 The unexpected collapse of Bulgaria and Sviatoslav's ambitions to seize Constantinople caught the Eastern Roman Empire off-guard but they managed to pull back the Kievan armies and occupied eastern Bulgaria including the capital Preslav in 971.
 Emperor Boris II was captured and taken to Constantinople where he abdicated and the Byzantine Emperor John I Tzimiskes announced the annexation of Bulgaria, even though the Eastern Roman Empire only controlled Eastern Bulgaria at the time, and the lands to the west remained under Bulgarian control.
 The four brothers David, Moses, Aron, and Samuel of the Cometopuli dynasty ruled in the free territories and in 976, launched a major offensive against the Byzantines to regain the lost lands.
 Soon, the youngest brother, Samuel, took complete authority following the deaths of his three eldest brothers.

 Samuel proved to be a successful general inflicting a major defeat on the Byzantine army, commanded by Basil II at the Gates of Trajan and retaking north-eastern Bulgaria.
 His successful campaigns expanded the Bulgarian borders into Thessaly and Epirus and in 998, he conquered the principality of Duklja.
 In 997, Samuel was proclaimed Emperor of Bulgaria after the death of the legitimate ruler, Roman.

 By the end of the millennium, the fortunes of war turned into Byzantine favour.
 The Byzantines under Basil II, a successful general and experienced soldier, slowly gained the upper hand and from 1001, started to seize a number of important areas and towns.
 The Bulgarians were unable to stop the annual Byzantine campaigns which devastated the country.
 In 1014, the Byzantines won the decisive Battle of Kleidion and Samuel died a few weeks later.
 Tsar Samuel's reign was followed by the short reigns of his son Gavril Radomir and his nephew Ivan Vladislav.
 In 1018, Ivan Vladislav's widow, Maria, negotiated very favorable terms of surrender to the Byzantine emperor.
 All local lords who surrendered were transferred either to Constantinople or to Anatolia and most of them were later assimilated into the Byzantine society.
 Bulgaria lost its independence and remained subject to Byzantium for more than a century and a half, until 1185.
-Its western part was transformed into one of the many Byzantine's provinces, which was ruled by a governor appointed by the Emperor.
+Its western part was transformed into one of the many Byzantine provinces, which was ruled by a governor appointed by the Emperor.
 With the collapse of the first Bulgarian state, the Bulgarian church fell under the domination of Greek ecclesiastics who took control of the see of Ohrid and attempted to replace the Bulgarian Slavic liturgy with a Greek liturgy.